 Healthcare company dares customers to achieve better health

 With monthly “dares,” quizzes, and prizes on their website, United Healthcare encourages followers to make one small healthy change per month and document it on social media.
-This interactive campaign not only leads to healthier habits, but it also fosters an interactive online community of brand loyalists.
+This interactive campaign not only leads to healthier habits but also fosters an interactive online community of brand loyalists.

 Arkansas Children’s Hospital: #100DeadliestDays

-Shocking hashtag tells about a critical period may people don’t know
+Shocking hashtag tells about a critical period many people don’t know

 In order for a hashtag-driven marketing campaign to be successful, it has to be memorable and worth sharing.
 Not only did the #100DeadliestDays, a social media campaign from the Arkansas Children’s Hospital have both – it also had the “shock factor”.
 The rather morbid hashtag aimed to raise awareness of the dangerous time period between Memorial Day and Labor Day when the risk of death for children and teens is increased.
 Arkansas Children’s Hospital shared safety facts and tips on their social media channels, including popular infographics.

 The thing about infographics is that they’re easy to understand and quick to finish, with just a few numbers, some words, and attractive colors.
 Yes, visual content, especially infographics, is widely popular with digital marketing audiences, as exemplified by helpful sugar content and flu myths infographics by Banner Health.
 Here, infographics are best used to simplify a potentially complicated or controversial topic, like children’s sugar consumption.
 They tend to resonate with audiences who may not be interested in sitting down to read a full blog post on an important topic.
 Plus, infographics are highly shareable across all social media channels, making them a great attention-grabber to attract new patients.